aa-it-vasa/IOT2024P1-labs3-4/lab4_instructions.md

    ```
    Remember to update the topic to the correct one for your group.
 Also the `yourlambdafunction` should be changed to the name of the Lambda function in Step 2.
 Press _Confirm_, _Next_, _Next_ and _Deploy_.

 4. Wait until the changes are updated on your RPI (might take a minute or two).
-Good idea run
+Good idea to run
    ```
    rpi> sudo tail -f /greengrass/v2/logs/greengrass.log
    ```